 Art Therapy Graduate Programs with Course Information

 Art therapists help their clients through artwork.
-The entry-level requirement for an art therapist is a master's degree.
+The entry-level education requirement for an art therapist is a master's degree.
 Schools vary in the breadth of subject matter offered and in additional credentialing options.

 Choosing a Graduate Program in Art Therapy

-Students will want to look for a program with a broad curriculum that prepares them to facilitate artistic production with clients and to help their clients understand the artwork produced.
+Students will want to look for a program with a broad curriculum that prepares them to facilitate artistic production with clients and help them understand the artwork produced.
 Students may want to look for programs that also prepare them to become licensed marriage and family therapists in order to broaden their career options.
 A practicum is required by most programs, but students with an interest in a particular population or setting may look for programs that offer a practicum that fits their interests.

-It is important to note that, while these programs do not focus on art in the same way a professional creative degree program such as a Master of Fine Arts degree program does, most students do produce work during their studies, and many develop artistic portfolios.
+It is important to note that, while these programs do not focus on art in the same way a professional creative degree program such as a Master of Fine Arts program does, most students do produce artwork during their studies, and many develop artistic portfolios.
 Students may want to seek programs with teaching or research assistantships, fellowships or other funding options.

 Graduate Programs in Art Therapy Overviews